moskalenk/coffee_for_me/README.md

 * for manager role - Jeff | Scott | Garry.
 ```

-* For 'salesman' role we have some additional questions about his order and after we save the last order data in file(if salesman want) - 'bill.txt'(in 'coffee_for_me' dir);
+* For 'salesman' role we have some additional questions about his order and after we save the last order data(if salesman want) in file - 'bill.txt'(in 'coffee_for_me' dir);
 * For 'manager' role we just give common info about all sellers.

 ### Installation: